Australian rules football in Canada: Australia declines support and demise of the game: 1914–1919

 Upon returning to Vancouver, the game continued be played with the Vancouver School Board thanking the hospitality of the local leagues in Western Australia, but critical of the Australasian Football Council who had refused support it, and just prior to World War I extending an invitation for another tour from the Young Australia League.
 Following the North American tour from and to Australia, the AFC demanded that the West Australian Football Association stop all of its financial subsidies of international football, which it did in 1913.

 There were reports that despite the failed tour the sport continued to be played in the high schools at least until the war though the Vancouver Board began increasingly playing rugby after the successful 1912 Vancouver rugby tour against Stanford Rugby in the United States.

 A proposal was debated by the Australasian Football Council in 1915 of a tour to Canada, with a decision deferred until after the war.

 Canada was never granted membership to the council and the game appears to have died out there during World War I.

-Exhibition matches and revival: 1987-1989
+Exhibition matches and revival: 1987–1989

 In the late 1980s, TSN broadcasts in Canada showed highlights of the Victorian Football League from Australia.
-However as the league's once lucrative North American broadcast rights dried up and in response it initiated a series of exhibition matches between 1987 and 1989 in an attempt to rebuild its audience.
+However the league's once lucrative North American broadcast rights dried up and in response it initiated a series of exhibition matches between 1987 and 1989 in an attempt to rebuild its audience.

 The first major exhibition matches in Canada attracted three of the largest crowds for the sport in the world, along with much interest.
 The 1987 game holds the record for a VFL/AFL match held outside Australia.